LEGALLY REVIEWED BY:

 How Does a Utility Patent Differ From a Design Patent?

-Patent seekers often confused utility patents with design patents.
+Patent seekers often confuse utility and design patents.
 A brief description of the difference between the two is that a utility patent provides the patent seeker with protection related to how the object works or is used.
 However, a design patent protects only the way the object looks.

 It is entirely possible for a person to obtain both a utility patent and a design patent for a new invention, though the two types of patents will provide differing protections.
 It is crucial that you obtain the correct patents in order to fully protect any invention you have.